 Dread Nation offers black girl magic, a badass heroine, zombies, and alternate history.
 What more could we want?

-Edit: A previous version of this post referred to Daniel Mallory Ortberg as ‘she,’ though we have since learnt he has come out as trans so all pronouns referencing him have been changed to reflect this.
-We are deeply sorry for this error.
+Edit: A previous version of this post referred to Daniel Mallory Ortberg as ‘she,’ though we have since learnt he has come out as trans, so all pronouns referencing him have been changed to reflect this.